eric-silk/amath583/ps3/Questions.md

 **Q15** The most important thing I learned from this assignment was ...

+Compiler optimization flags are great. **BUT**, they'll only get you so far.

 **Q16** One thing I am still not clear on is ...

+How, when there are **so many** different flags, are we supposed to realistically identify which are responsible for any performance increases?
+And, if so, why aren't they always turned on?
+I know there are limits to this, and sometimes higher optimization levels can actually detriment performance, but if this is an exception to the rule...why not default to high optimization and optionally lower it?